 While you can store these peanut butter eggs at room temperature, I suggest storing them in the fridge or freezer in a sealed container.

-If freezing, be sure to let them sit for about 15 minutes to bring to room temperature before enjoying.
+If freezing, let them sit for about 15 minutes to bring them to room temperature before enjoying.

 More easy dessert recipes